happybobo/checkboxlink/README.md

 # Key part to look
 * `ExcelHandleViewController.m` line 88-108.
 Here it toggle boolean values
-* The macro to link checkboxes to the cells below 32 rows :
+* The macro to link checkboxes to the cells below 32 rows (it just needs to run once) :
 ```
 Sub LinkCheckBoxes()
   Dim chk As CheckBox